PatrickFreyy/PlanIt/docs/Usecases/UC1-readCalendar.md

 ### 2.1 Basic Flow

   1. User starts application
-  2. Client gets appointments from the local storage and displays them
+  2. Client gets events from the local storage and displays them
   3. User views schedule and can scroll through time table

 #### 2.1.1 Activity Diagram

 ![OUCD]

-And here is the code of the  `.feature` file for this use case the actual one could be read [here](https://github.com/PatrickFreyy/PlanIt/blob/main/src/test/java/de/dhbw/planit/usecase1.feature):
+The code for the feature file looks like this:

 ```feature
 Feature: Start PlanIt